toy0228/PPforJueonFoods/README.md

 # Data Collected

 The Data Collected are your Location for Tracking where you are for where is the best locations.

+#Contact

+Contact us at jueonmusic@gmail.com for any Bugs & Issues!